-Over the spring and summer of this year, City staff and the consultant team have developed draft "scenarios," or options for resiliency, flooding, transportation, and parking with different approaches to land use, including housing.
+Over the spring and summer of this year, City staff and the consultant team developed draft "scenarios," or options for resiliency, flooding, transportation, and parking with different approaches to land use, including housing.
 The options are based on:

-- Input received during the Phase 1 community engagement from the community, stakeholders, and policymakers; - The existing conditions review and observations during the site visits; and - An understanding of what changes may happen in the next few years and how to best plan for these changes.
+Input received during the Phase 1 community engagement from the community, stakeholders, and policymakers;

+- The existing conditions review and observations during the site visits; and - An understanding of what changes may happen in the next few years and how to best plan for these changes.

-The planning team has drafted three options for community review and input.
-Consistent throughout the three options include concepts and approaches to address flooding and resilience, and transportation and parking.
-Ideas for land use and placemaking vary between the three options.
+The planning team drafted three options for community review and input.
+Consistent throughout the three options are concepts and approaches to address flooding and resilience and transportation and parking.
+Ideas for land use and placemaking vary among the three options.

-To provide the Planning and Transportation Commission with a full picture of the proposed concepts and three draft land use options, City staff has elected to include the presentation slides from the August 30, 2023 Community Workshop as an attachment to this staff report.
-Please see Attachment 2: Community Workshop Presentation for the proposed concepts and the three draft options.
+To provide the City Council with a full picture of the proposed concepts and three draft land use options, City staff elected to include the presentation slides from the September 18, 2023 Planning and Transportation Commission meeting as an attachment to this staff report.
+Please see Attachment 2: Planning and Transportation Commission Presentation for the proposed concepts and the three draft options.
 In Attachment 2, please reference:

-- Slides 15-22 for the proposed concepts for flooding and resilience - Slides 23-30 for the proposed concepts for transportation and parking - Slides 31-49 for the three draft options for land use and placemaking
+- Slides 12-19 for the proposed concepts for flooding and resilience - Slides 20-27 for the proposed concepts for transportation and parking - Slides 28-47 for the three draft options for land use and placemaking